LIBERTY

 nation has had occasion to witness the flagrant violation of procedural

 safeguards of due process in judicial proceedings.
-The practice is identified as judicial lynching In reviewing a case in which a black
+The practice is identified as judicial lynching

-convicted, and sentenced to death in less than two days after a young white
+less than two days after a young white girl was reportedly raped, the Supreme

-girl was reportedly raped, the Supreme Court of Appeals for the State of West
+Court of Appeals for the State of West Virginia declared: “A judicial

-Virginia declared: “A judicial lynching is a graver and more startling crime
+lynching is a graver and more startling crime than a lynching by the

-for law and order.
-Much of the success
+and order.
+Much of the success of

-of any form of government depends upon the opinion of those governed, of its
+any form of government depends upon the opinion of those governed, of its

 power to protect them in the administration of the laws, and in the wisdom and

 integrity of those who govern.
-When the
+When

-courts do not uphold the laws, respect for law and for government ceases.
-There should be no compromise with the
+the courts do not uphold the laws, respect for law and for government ceases.

-spirit of lynching for any crime.”
+There should be no compromise with the spirit of lynching for any

-State v Lattimar, 111 S.E.
+111 S.E.
 510, 90 W.Va.
 559. (1922).

 Concurrence

-with this conclusion is found in the archives of the Supreme Court: "In a government of laws, existence
+with this conclusion is found in the archives of the Supreme Court:

-of the government will be imperiled if it fails to observe the law
+imperiled if it fails to observe the law scrupulously.
+Our government is the

-scrupulously.
-Our government is the potent, the omnipresent teacher For good or
+potent, the omnipresent teacher For good or for ill, it teaches the whole

-for ill, it teaches the whole people by its example.
-Crime is contagious If the
+people by its example.
+Crime is contagious If the Government becomes a

-Government becomes a lawbreaker, it breeds contempt for law: it invites every
+lawbreaker, it breeds contempt for law: it invites every man to become a law

-man to become a law unto himself; it invites anarchy.
-To declare that in the
+unto himself; it invites anarchy.
+To declare that in the administration of the

-administration of the criminal law the end justifies the means - to declare
+criminal law the end justifies the means - to declare that the Government may

-that the Government may commit crimes in order to secure the conviction of a
+commit crimes in order to secure the conviction of a private criminal - would

-private criminal - would bring terrible retribution.
-Against that pernicious
+bring terrible retribution.
+Against that pernicious doctrine this Court should

-doctrine this Court should resolutely set its face."
-Olmstead v US,
+resolutely set its face."
+Olmstead v US, 277 US 438, 485. (dis op

-dissenting opinion was a significant factor in the adjudication of Katz v US,
+was a significant factor in the adjudication of Katz v US, 389 US 347 when

-389 US 347 when Olmstead was held in disfavor.
+Olmstead was held in disfavor.

 Today,